EWaterman/EWaterman.github.io/_posts/Ch2/0002-06-01-characters.md

 - **Using alliteration in a name makes the character stand out.** Clark Kent, Lois Lane, Peter Parker, Reed Richards, Severus Snape.
 Be careful with this one.
 There’s a fine line between memorable and cheesy.

-- **Harsh sounds like “v”, “ch”, “ck”, “d” and “x” make for a meaner sounding character.** Softer, more flowy sounds have the opposite effect.
+- **In the western world, harsh sounds like “v”, “ch”, “ck”, “d” and “x” tend to make for a meaner sounding character.** Softer, more flowy sounds have the opposite effect.
 Neville Longbottom vs Darth Vader.
+Note that I specified the western world here.
+In many other languages and nationalities, the opposite effect can be true.
+Make sure to properly research the culture of the characters you're naming.

 - **Make sure your name is appropriate for the time period of your story and the ethnic background of your character.** "Mildred" is an uncommon name in the modern day west, and will make the character seem different/out of place from all the other characters.
 Of course this can be used intentionally as well to make your character stand out.
 Google is your friend!